CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/05-predict-incoming-cashflow.md

 # Exercise 5: Predict Incoming Cashflow

+Azure Machine Learning is a cloud service for accelerating and managing the machine learning project lifecycle.
+Machine learning professionals, data scientists, and engineers can use it in their day-to-day workflows: Train and deploy models, and manage MLOps.
+To learn more about Azure Machine Learning refer: `https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning`
-In this exercise you will create a model to predict incoming cashflow based on historical payment delays for previous sales.

-You will be using [Azure Machine Learning](https://ml.azure.com/) for this.
+In this exercise, you will be creating **Automated ML Run** and deploying **best-trained model** that predicts incoming cash flow based on historical payment delays for previous sales.
+You will also test the best model using the **SalesPaymentFull** data which is the integrated data of **SalesOrdersHeaders** and **Payments** and also you will review the test end results.

+The best model is selected based on the error between the predicted **Payment Offset** and the **Actual offset**.
+The model with the least error is selected.
+You can find more refernces about how automated ML works from here: `https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml#how-automated-ml-works`

 ### Task 1: Create a View in Synapse Workspace